dfmdmx/dfmdmx.github.io/_posts/2020-08-03-lost-and-found-stranded-beest-simulation.md

 ---

-### Simulation of a Stranded Beest by Theo Jansen made in Rhino3D with Grasshopper and Kangaroo physics.
+### Simulation of a Stranded Beest by Theo Jansen made in Rhino3D with Grasshopper and Kangaroo physics

 I made this exercise a while ago when I was learning Kangaroo but all I could found was the video.
 I think it would be amazing to parametrice some values of the beast geometry and take them into account in a genetic algorithm.
 The organism will try to reach its most optimal form to travel the furthest with the less amount of energy in a fixed amount of time.
 The genes that come to my mind are the length of the rods and the intersection angles between them but I don't a have clear strategy at the moment.